-Want to monitor your form entries in a spreadsheet?
-When you connect WordPress to Google Sheets, you and your team members can easily sort through and analyze the data.
-Here’s how to send data from your WordPress form to a Google Sheet.
+Want to see your contact form entries in a spreadsheet?
+When you connect WordPress to Google Sheets, you and your team members can easily sort through all that the data.
+Here’s how to send info from your WordPress form to a Google Sheet.

 Saving Form Entries in Google Sheets

 A few benefits of saving form entries in Google Sheets are:

 - Easy team collaboration: Your team members can easily monitor form entries.
 You don’t need to provide login credentials to your WordPress dashboard.